OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 Refs are responsible by exposing _Outbound_ Component attributes so their value can be used on a Page.

-They are available to be used on code expressions and on page attributes.
+They are available to be used on code expressions and on Page/Page Elements configuration, by binding the _Ref_ as the source of the value for that attribute.

 ### Behaviours